ethereum-optimism/superchain-ops/NESTED.md

 2. Concatenate all signatures and export it as the `SIGNATURES` environment variable, i.e. `export SIGNATURES="0x[SIGNATURE1][SIGNATURE2]..."`.
-3. Run `just approve 0 # or 1 or ...` to execute the transaction onchain.
+3. Run the `just approve` command as described below to approve the transaction in each multisig.

 For example, if the quorum is 2 and you get the following outputs: